mikelmrtinez/ReferringExpression-COCO-VILBERT/README.md

 ## Quick-Start

-With the ```demo.ipybn ``` you can test by yourself the results regarding referring expression of ViLBERT approach.
+With the ```demo.ipybn ``` you can test by yourself the results achieved with the ViLBERT approach for the Referring Expression task.

 ## Evaluate refCOCO, refCOCO+, refCOCOg, and refclef
-To evaluate the whole dataset you simply have to run the following code lines from the root of the repository.
+To evaluate the whole dataset you simply have to run the following lines of code from the root of the repository.
 ### Extract annotations from COCO dataset (refCOCO example)
 ```
 python extract_annotations.py --dataset refcoco --splitBy unc --desired_split test --visualize True